20 Questions To Clarify Your Teaching In 2019

 Ah.
 More questions regarding iPads, 1:1, and the like.

-When the iPad rollout in Los Angeles fell on its face, the utility of $30 million in hardware was put into question–and that’s a problem.
+When the iPad rollout in Los Angeles fell on its face years ago, the utility of $30 million in hardware was put into question–and that’s a problem.
 The popularity of the iPad in education has always been catalyzed by more than a little consumerism, so we might’ve expected some kind of correction.

 iPads are expensive mobile devices designed to play apps while glorifying Apple’s ecology.
 That doesn’t make them evil, but the idea that they were plug-n-play designed for classrooms may be naive.

-We’ll talk more about this soon, but Google–and specifically Google Apps for Education–continue to gain momentum on the ground, in classrooms.
+We’ll talk more about this soon, but Google–and specifically Google Classroom–continues to gain momentum on the ground, in classrooms.
 In lieu of janky aesthetics and unpolished interfaces, Google’s focus on utility, productivity, and low-cost Chromebooks, in addition to the critical universal sign-in for all Google products, can make management for schools and districts simpler–and schools like simple.

-More specifically, does tweeting matter?
+What about digital footprints?
+Social media, mainly.
+Does tweeting matter?
 How can a hashtag make a difference?
-The convergence of tool (the hashtag) and opportunity (increase in the visibility, if not the quantity, of digital and social media-based activism) made 2014 a year of clarity of the function of both hashtags, and social media at large, to both underscore and talk about pressing social issues. #blacklivesmatter, #crimingwhilewhite, #yesallwomen, and dozens of non-ironic, run-on appends aggregated social media chatter to something closer to the permanence such activism deserves.
+The convergence of tool (the hashtag) and opportunity (increase in the visibility, if not the quantity, of digital and social media-based activism) made the last few years underscore both hashtags and social media at large to draw attention to pressing social issues. #blacklivesmatter, #metoo, #crimingwhilewhite, #yesallwomen, and dozens of non-ironic, run-on appends aggregated social media chatter to something closer to the permanence such activism deserves.

 8. Is coding a critical literacy?